quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-If an endpoint has not yet received an ACK_FREQUENCY frame, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}. recent frame received from the peer has a `Reordering Threshold` value that is not 0x00, the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.
+If an endpoint has not yet received an ACK_FREQUENCY frame, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}.
+An endpoint, that receives an ACK_FREQUENCY frame with a Reordering Threshold value other than 0x00, MUST immediately send an ACK frame when the packet number of largest unacknowledged packet since the last detected reordering event exceeds the Reordering Threshold.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0x00, the endpoint does not make this exception.
 That